ralfkundel/P4STA/README.md

 ```
 ./install.sh
 ```
-4. Compile the P4-Code from target directory to your P4-device.
-For BMV2 (Mininet) this is not necessary as this repository contains compiled P4-code.
+4. In case of Barefoot Tofino Compile the P4-Code from the target on your P4-device.
+For BMV2 (Mininet) and Netronome this is not necessary as this repository contains the compiler output.

 ## Dependencies Management Server
 If you **don't** use the install.sh script ensure that the following requirements are installed at the management server.
 Otherwise **IGNORE THIS**.
-* Python >= 3.5 with pip3 _AND_ Python 2.7 with pip at all servers
+* Python >= 3.5 with pip3 at all servers
 * Django >= 2.2
 * matplotlib >= 3.0.3
 * numpy >= 1.16.2